raihanpka/raihanpka/README.md

 # Hello, I'm Raihan!

-### Just an ordinary undergraduate computer science guy who want to learn code.
+### Just an ordinary undergraduate computer science guy who wants to learn code.

-I currently a second-year student majoring in Computer Science at IPB University.
-My primary interests are Computer Vision, Deep Learning, and Blockchain Development.
+I am currently a second-year student majoring in Computer Science at IPB University.
+My primary interests are Computer Vision, Deep Learning, and Blockchain Technology.

 My passion for technology has been growing since I was 6 years old and that was when I tried installing my some apps on my dad's laptop.
 From then on, I would often operate my dad's laptop and also started tinkering with other tech stuff.
 Maybe that's why I chose this computer science major.

-**Advancing Technology for Humanity.**
+**Advancing Technology for Humanity!**

 ### I really like music :headphones: